Green diarrhea is something that many people would be alarmed to see during a visit to the bathroom but are you right to worry?

 Other symptoms include:

-Sometimes if you have a giardiasis infection your diarrhea will be yellow rather than green.
+Sometimes if you have a giardiasis infection your diarrhea will be yellow rather than green and explosive diarrhea is another possible symptom.

 Treatment is with antibiotics so see a doctor if you have some of the symptoms above and especially if you have been near untreated water.